Intro

 Origins

-The Moyle Horse is named for their breeder the Mormon Rex Moyle of Idaho, although the exact breeds of the animals he used is unknown, except that they were imported to Idaho from overseas.
-The resulting animals proved to become famous for their endurance & speed for pulling buggies and were often used as pony express mounts.
+The Moyle Horse is named for their breeder, Mormon Rex Moyle of Idaho.
+Although the exact breeds of animals he used is unknown, except that they were imported to Idaho from overseas.
+The resulting animals became famous for their endurance and speed when pulling buggies.
+This led to them often being used as pony express mounts.

 Features